We're adjusting our Cricklade Road branch hours. Please Click here for the latest information on accessing our services.

 Severe pet dental issues can cause pain and discomfort for them.
 Early detection and treatment are key to restoring their oral health.
 At Eastcott Vets, we provide comprehensive pet dental care to address these concerns effectively.

-If one of our Primary Care vets notices concerning signs with your pet’s oral health, they will refer you for a free pet dental check with our specialist referral team.
+If one of our Primary Care vets notices concerning signs with your pet’s oral health, they will refer you for a free pet dental healthcare check with our specialist referral team.
 This routine dental check-up evaluates the health of your pet’s teeth and identifies any areas that may require extra attention.

-Our free pet dental checks are designed to give you peace of mind and advise you on the next steps to take for your pet’s dental care.
+Our free pet dental health checks are designed to give you peace of mind and advise you on the next steps to take for your pet’s dental care.
 Whether it is guidance on brushing techniques or advice on dental diets, our team is here to help you ensure your pet’s teeth remain healthy.

 If you are not registered with us, please do so before making your first appointment.
 Register your pet online